 The business credit card market has been trailing the consumer market in its adoption of mobile payment solutions such as Apple Pay, Android Pay, and Samsung Pay.
-For example, the Chase Ink cards are not currently compatible with Apple Pay.
+Some cards are not currently compatible with Apple Pay.

 However, 2017 could be the year that mobile payments are finally enabled for small business credit cards.
 This will be a welcome development for small business owners who often carry multiple personal and business credit cards that they would rather leave at home.

 Business travelers have had a front-row seat watching the airlines devalue their frequent flyer programs.
 Award tickets now cost far more miles, and there are fewer seats available at the lowest mileage levels.